clemwizz/postgreSQL-set-up-with-docker/README.md

 If you want an app running in another container, let's say for example a container running ubuntu image, you can add the option --link <postgres_container_name> when creating that container.
 It will be then linked to your database container.

+## Reach for the sky

+You can go further by mastering dockerfile and docker-compose to run your container

 Hope this information help!
 Enjoy the ride :-)!